nikapps/bazaar-push/README.md

 */20 * * * * php /absolute/path/to/your/artisan bazaarpush:sale >/dev/null 2>&1
 ```
 ## Problems
+- This project parses CafeBazaar pages and fetches required data from them, if CafeBazaar changes the current panel layout we need to change the matching Regular Expression patterns.
+Our recomendation is to set a watcher on this project to keep up with the updates.
-At this moment CafeBazaar just gives the latest 100 sale records, so if you have more than 100 sale records in 20 minutes (#RichKidsOfIran !), you'll lose some of the records.
+- At this moment CafeBazaar just gives the latest 100 sale records, so if you have more than 100 sale records in 20 minutes (#RichKidsOfIran !), you'll lose some of the records.

 ## Future
 Pushing the daily income and also new comments.